nrfconnect/sdk-nrf/doc/nrf/protocols/wifi/advanced_modes/raw_tx_operation.rst

 Raw 802.11 packet transmit operation
 ************************************

-The raw packet data has to be encompassed in an 802.11 packet and prepended with the raw transmit header before it is transmitted through raw socket to the nRF70 Wi-Fi device driver for transmission.
+The raw packet data has to be encompassed in an 802.11 packet and prepended with the raw transmit header before it is transmitted through raw socket to the nRF Wi-Fi driver for transmission.
 The packet is forwarded to the nRF70 Series device, which transmits the packet over-the-air.
 All 802.11 MAC layer rules for the 802.11 packet (such as, link-layer acknowledgements, retransmissions) are handled by the nRF70 Series device.